sumin3/simple_shell/README.md

 cd / | changes directory to root directory
 111 | command not found

-Short list of command and expected output
-click [here](https://docs.google.com/document/d/1H4Syxiicin9logZRJHHHy5N5iDEbLYjIQmtcaPzVo-g/edit) for a more comprehensive list.
+click [here](https://docs.google.com/document/d/1H4Syxiicin9logZRJHHHy5N5iDEbLYjIQmtcaPzVo-g/edit) for a more comprehensive list of commands and expected output.

 ## Testing